 Best laptops under £500

 If you’re looking for a laptop for less than £400, look no further than this one.
 It has a thin and lightweight design, a Full HD screen and performance that’s good enough for all your daily computing tasks.
 What’s more, it’s the cheapest Best Buy we’ve tested in almost three years.
 Read our full review for the verdict on this budget machine.

 This cheap, 15.6-inch laptop achieves something many budget laptops don’t: it’s actually modestly attractive despite also being big and chunky.
 It’s more than fast enough for daily office tasks as well.
 This laptop also comes with a Full HD display, which isn’t a given at this price point.
 Read our full review to find out whether this laptop is right for you.

 Shopping at the cheap end of the market is not easy.
 The worst offenders are given 'Don't Buys', due to poor performance, battery life, display quality, or often all three.
 The Don't Buy laptops below are definitely models to avoid.

-Top two laptops to avoid
+Laptops to avoid

 If you’re thinking of buying a cheap laptop, you should know what you can and can’t do with your new machine.

 - Portability: Very cheap laptops under £300 tend to be small, which means they often weigh around 1kg or less.
 They’re also typically very thin, so should slide into even the smallest of bags.

 - Battery life: Because these laptops feature low-power processors, they often have exceptionally long battery life – some of the best models we’ve tested easily last more than 10 hours.
 This means they can last all day, so you won’t get caught short if you’re out for longer than you expected.